Economic history of Spain: Labor unions

 During the Civil War anarchists, and syndicalists took control over much of Spain.
 Implementing worker control through a system of libertarian socialism with organizations like the anarcho-syndicalist CNT organizing throughout Spain.
 Unions were particularly present in Revolutionary Catalonia, in which anarchists were already the basis for most of society with over 90% of industries being organized through work cooperatives.
-The republicans, anarchists and leftists would later lose control over Spain when Franco became dictator.
+The republicans, anarchists and leftists were expelled when Franco took over in 1939.

 The Francoist regime saw the worker movement and union movement as a threat, Franco banned all existing trade unions and set up the government controlled Spanish Syndical Organization as the only legal Spanish trade union, with the organization existing to maintain Franco's power.

 Many anarchists, communists and leftists turned towards insurgent tactics as Franco implemented wide reaching authoritarian policies, with the CNT and other unions being forced underground.
 Anarchists would operate covertly setting up local organizations and underground movements to challenge Franco.
 On the 20 of December the ETA assassinated Luis Carrero.
 The death of Carrero Blanco had numerous political implications.
 By the end of 1973, the physical health of Francisco Franco had declined significantly, and it epitomized the final crisis of the Francoist regime.
 After his death, the most conservative sector of the Francoist State, known as the búnker, wanted to influence Franco so that he would choose an ultraconservative as Prime Minister.
 Finally, he chose Carlos Arias Navarro, who originally announced a partial relaxation of the most rigid aspects of the Francoist State, but quickly retreated under pressure from the búnker.
 After Franco's death Arias Navarro began relaxing Spanish authoritarianism.

 During the Spanish transition to democracy, leftist organizations became legal once again.
 In modern Spain trade unions now contribute massively towards Spanish society, being again the main catalyst for political change in Spain, with cooperatives employing large parts of the Spanish population such as the Mondragon Corporation.
 Trade unions today lead mass protests against the Spanish government, and are one of the main vectors of political change.